dewski/kss-rails/README.md

 end
 ```

 Mount the engine within your `config/routes.rb` file.
-It'd be smart to limit it only to the development environment as demonstrated below.
+It's recommended to limit it to only the development environment as demonstrated below.

 ```ruby
 Example::Application.routes.draw do